Skip to Content

 It’s yet another way in which brushing the beard regularly will make it look less see-through over time.

-Noticing a see-through beard is often just a result of spending way too much time analyzing it in the mirror.
+But noticing a mildly see-through beard is often just a result of spending way too much time analyzing it in the mirror.

 The vast majority of beards will be see-through to a certain extent, even if it’s just in a few areas.

-So, the simplest and easiest solution would be to just go about life as normal and focus on good grooming habits like beard brushing and beard combing.
-Oh, and oiling regularly as well.
+So, in these cases, the simplest and easiest solution would be to just go about life as normal and focus on good grooming habits.

 Conclusion